Deep Science Ventures Year 3: A new paradigm for Applied Science. Part 1.

 Even the earliest stage Innovate-UK grants require data and commercial partners.
 This creates an enormous bias towards approaches that already have data, have previously secured funding and can list the right names, leading to a preponderance of more incremental approaches.
 Whilst entrepreneurial scientists spend hours (years?) writing grants, industry has both the capital and the appetite, but often lacks effective mechanisms to work effectively with universities or early stage companies.

 We seem to have found an approach that unlocks this industry engagement.
 For example our partnership with OGTC provides £100k non-dilutive upfront, a further £500k in non-dilutive proof of concept funding alongside energy industry partners, on top of our investment of up to a further £500k.
-Similarly a partnership in the computational hardware sector, to be announced later in the year, is backed by an internal £250m fund that will work alongside us from day one.
+Similarly a partnership with a multinational corporation, to be announced later in the year, who are the cornerstone investor in a major venture capital fund for hard-tech, and will work alongside us from day one.

 The outcome of this longer term, committed funding is that DSV is able to co-create the sort of contrarian, audacious companies that the most ambitious founders and scientists are dying to build, but that conservative research and science venture funders have been reticent to back.
 We can move with conviction in challenging sectors, until these companies have enough proof to raise with risk profiles that the wider market is currently more comfortable with.